manuelhuber/Aline/codebase/aline-server/readme.md

 - Add CORS urls as necessary in the corsConfigurer function
 - The PersistenceConfiguration adds dummy data - You probably don't want that going live
 - Check the WebSecurityConfig
+- There is no option to create users since most people will want to integrate it with their existing LDAP / whatever